saros-project/saros/docs/contribute/saros-server.md

 ### Permission System

 Traditionally the Session-Host is responsible for moderating an active Saros-Session.
 The Host-Role allows adding new users and accepting new projects into the session.
-A headless implementation like the server cannot do this, which is why the server currectly accepts every request for invitations and new projects.
+A headless implementation like the server cannot do this, which is why the server currently accepts every request for invitations and new projects.
 Therefor it can only be executed in a trusted environment.

 The server will need some kind of permission system to allow a remote user to manage these tasks.
 The simplest (and likely sufficient) variant would move this role to some kind of "Admin"-User, that may be configured for a given server.